DorcasOJ/casdore_conf/README.md

 An upgrade on [streamlit -- fastapi -- confectionary](https://github.com/casdore/streamlit---fastapi---confectionery-application)

 Changes include:
-paying with Opay using Opay API (demo) and Order information being displayed in the slidebar for quick view while ordering New inventory menu now only for admin
+- paying with Opay using Opay API (demo)
+- Order information being displayed in the slidebar for quick view while ordering
+- New inventory menu now only for admin